 Another inspiration for the statue came from one of Principal Turner’s favourite quotes from Catherine, ‘We should be shining lamps giving light to all around us’ (Retreat Instructions, Catherine McAuley).
 This quote has its origins in scripture when Luke in 8:16 says: ‘No one after lighting a lamp hides it under a jar, or puts it under a bed, but puts it on a lampstand, so that those who enter may see the light.’
 The idea of ‘shining a light’ led to the incorporation of a lantern to the design based on the newly-installed gas lamps that lined the streets of Dublin at the time.

-The production of the statue was an 18-month project involving the entire team at Fraynework, from meticulously researching dress and hairstyles from the early 1820s to detailed life drawing sketches from every angle.
-Then using the latest technology, Fraynework created a 3D model from the intricate illustrations and worked closely with sculptor David Sho throughout the clay and wax processes used to create the final bronze.
+The production of the statue was an 18-month project involving the entire team at Carter & Co., from meticulously researching dress and hairstyles from the early 1820s to detailed life drawing sketches from every angle.
+Then using the latest technology, Carter & Co. created a 3D model from the intricate illustrations and worked closely with sculptor David Sho throughout the clay and wax processes used to create the final bronze.

 The bronze statue is the exact height of Catherine standing at 167cm upon a solid marble plinth that is 1 metre high.
 Together, the statue and plinth weigh almost 2 tonne.

-The statue of Catherine is an invitation for all who pass it by into an exploration of what Mercy looks like in our time and place, in our classrooms and in our school grounds.
+The statues of Catherine are a daily reminder that we are a place of Mercy and that we are inspired by Catherine’s values in all that we do.
+They invite all who pass by into an exploration of what Mercy looks like in our time and place, in our classrooms and in our school grounds.
 Who are the poor and needy in our world today?
-And it also invites us to respond to this need as Catherine did by ‘shining a light’ on injustice for those who are marginalised and the most vulnerable in our society.
+And they also invite us to respond to this need as Catherine did by ‘shining a light’ on injustice for those who are marginalised and the most vulnerable in our society.

 Catherine McAuley statues at St Mary’s Campus (left) and Coolock Campus (right)